pivotal/blog/content/post/upgrade_2.2-2.3_on_nsx-t.md

 Josh Gray of the PEZ Team was instrumental in discovering the behavior and providing resources to test remediation.
 The BOSH vSphere CPI Team provided invaluable support.

+Bryan Kelly of Cerner provided invaluable feedback, pointing out that this process is relevant not only to 2.2 → 2.3 upgrades but also to stemcell upgrades and tile upgrades.

+## Corrections & Updates

+*2018-11-20*

+Added _Gotchas_ and _Troubleshooting_ sections after suggestions from Bryan Kelly.

 ## Footnotes